 5. Meat, veggies or fish bland diets

-A post from Stanford University's website has recipes for veggie, chicken and hamburger dinners for dogs.
+A post from Stanford University’s website has bland diet recipes for dogs that contain veggies, chicken and hamburger dinners.
 Dogs with upset stomachs may welcome well-cooked, easy-to-digest vegetables instead of or in addition to meat.

 Both Evans and Hill caution that bland diets are not suitable for the long term because they don’t offer balanced nutrition for dogs.
 In fact, most commercially prepared dog foods are fine.
 There are even commercially prepared bland diets for dogs available through your veterinarian, if you don’t want to break out the skillet yourself.